singlestore-labs/singlestoredb-dev-image/README.md

 EOF
 ```

-Make sure to replace `SINGLESTORE_VERSION` and `SINGLESTORE_LICENSE` with the SingleStore version you want to use as well as your license key.
+Make sure to replace `SINGLESTORE_VERSION` and `SINGLESTORE_LICENSE` with the SingleStore version you want to use (see table above) as well as your license key.
 After running this command, you will have a new docker image called `singlestoredb-dev:custom` with the specific version of SingleStoreDB installed and ready to use.

 ### How to specify a SingleStoreDB version at runtime?